comprobo25/comprobo25.github.io/assignments/warmup_project.md

 #### Part 2

 Write a ROS node that, 10 times a second, publishes a message of type ``visualization_msgs/Marker``.
 The marker message you publish should specify to rviz to create a sphere at position x=1m and y=2m in the Neato's odometry coordinate system (odom).
 It is up to you how large and what color to make the sphere.
-Information on the visualization_msgs/Marker message can be found [here](http://wiki.ros.org/rviz/DisplayTypes/Marker) (unfortunately the official document only has C++ code as an example.
-We have [ported the example to Python](../Sample_code/marker_sample)).
+Information on the ``visualization_msgs/msg/Marker`` message can be found on the [visualization_msgs Wiki](http://wiki.ros.org/visualization_msgs) (unfortunately the official documents haven't been updated for ROS2, so for our benefit we have [created an example in Python with ROS2](../Sample_code/marker_sample)).
 Place your screenshot in a subdirectory called **screenshots**.
 Try changing the coordinate frame for your sphere to **base_link**.
 How does the behavior of the visualization change?
-Try changing the coordinate frame for your sphere to a different coordinate system (e.g.,  **wheel_left_link**).
+Try changing the coordinate frame for your sphere to a different coordinate system (e.g.,  **base_laser_link**).
 How does the behavior of the visualization change?

 You do not have to turn in anything for this part.

 ### rosbag

+> TODO: start editing from here down.

 Rosbag is a very useful tool for debugging robot programs.
 The basic idea is to record all of the data from a particular run of the robot (laser scans, bump sensors, images, etc.), and then use this recording to help test and debug your code.
 For instance, suppose you are writing code to estimate the positions of walls in an environment.
 Given a recording of your robot moving around in an environment, you can iterate on your wall detection system until it works on this recorded test case without ever having to go back and interface with the physical (or simulated) robot!
 These recorded test cases are thus very useful for increasing the time efficiency and repeatability of your debugging process.